Yarde Orchard Cafe

 We work hard to only use local, seasonal, fairtrade and organic ingredients where possible.

 To make a booking for meals or a private event please call us on 01805 601778 or 07789 267017

 Essential Trading - the Bristol based ethical co-operative supplying a range of mainly organic ingredients including fairtrade coffee beans, chocolate bars, organic drinks, crisps, olive oil, olives etc.

-We have an excellent butcher in Torrington (Steve at Farm Fresh Produce) who sources all his meat from Devon farms and makes excellent big meaty sausages.
+Local Meat - We have an excellent butcher in Torrington (Steve Gladwin) who sources all his meat locally and makes excellent sausages.

 Other fresh fruit and vegetables are supplied by the Stacey family at Xanadu in Torrington

-in nearby Hartland produces a lovely range of cask conditioned real ales ranging from the richly flavoured IPA to the light summery Hartland Blonde and the award-winning Litehouse.
+The Forge Brewery in nearby Hartland produces a lovely range of real ales ranging from the richly flavoured IPA to the light summery Hartland Blonde and the award-winning Litehouse.